James Wan: Future projects

-In February 2018, Wan was confirmed to executive produce the animated adaptation of Stan Sakai's Usagi Yojimbo comic book series.
-The series will premiere on Netflix and will be a CGI animated show (titled Samurai Rabbit: The Usagi Chronicles).
-Later, The Hollywood Reporter reported that Wan and producers Roy Lee and Larry Sanitsky were developing a film adaptation of the Stephen King novel The Tommyknockers and shopping the package to studios.
+In 2018, The Hollywood Reporter reported that Wan and producers Roy Lee and Larry Sanitsky were developing a film adaptation of the Stephen King novel The Tommyknockers and shopping the package to studios.
 Deadline later reported that Universal had won the bidding war and acquired the feature film package.
 Wan will produce the film adaptation under his Atomic Monster label, with an eye to direct.

-A sequel to Aquaman is also officially confirmed to be in development, with Warner Bros.
-Entertainment courting Wan to return as writer and director.
-Discussions of a follow-up film had begun during post-production, when Wan stated to the British movie magazine Total Film that the first film purposefully left room for further stories.

-In 2021, Wan executive produced the television adaptation of I Know What You Did Last Summer for Amazon Prime.
-He is also attached to a television series based on the Italian horror comics series Dylan Dog.
 In March 2020, Wan was announced to be working with Universal Pictures to produce a modern remake of Frankenstein.

+Wan is also attached to a television series based on the Italian horror comics series Dylan Dog, which was announced in October 2019.
+In December 2022, he stated that the series was still in development, and that he was also working with the publishing house to find investors.

 Wan will produce the horror film Border Patrol with Screen Gems, with Johannes Roberts directing the movie.

+In February 2023, A24, who successfully bid on the Backrooms film, announced that work had begun on a film adaptation of the Backrooms based on Parsons' videos, with Parsons directing.
+Roberto Patino is set to write the screenplay, while Wan, Michael Clear from Atomic Monster, Shawn Levy, Dan Cohen, and Dan Levine from 21 Laps Entertainment, Peter Chernin from Chernin Entertainment are set to produce.

+In October 2023, Disney Branded Television announced a Gargoyles live-action reboot with Wan and Michael Clear, joining the executive producing ranks.

-Unreleased projects
+Unrealized projects

-In 2009, a Whannel–Wan collaborative project, called X Ray, was announced and was described as a new "film noir/action project", with producer Robbie Brenner also attached to the project; however, as of December 2012, no further developments were reported.
+In 2009, a Whannell–Wan collaborative project, called X Ray, was announced and was described as a new "film noir/action project," with producer Robbie Brenner also attached to the project, however as of December 2012, no further developments were reported.
 It was also announced that an adaptation of Scott O. Brown's graphic novel Nightfall was to be Wan's next film after Death Sentence.
 The plot involves the events that take place after a criminal is sent to a Texas prison run by vampires.
 However, nothing materialised and Wan lost the rights to the film.

 In 2012, Disney was reported to be developing a remake of The Rocketeer and Wan was in talks about directing the film.
 However, no film ever came to fruition.
 Similarly, Wan's negotiations to direct an adaption of the 1980s television series MacGyver film never materialised and he pulled out from directing due to scheduling conflicts.
 Instead, a reboot television series titled MacGyver premiered in September 2016.
 Wan executive produced the series and directed the pilot episode.
 Wan was also at one point attached to the director role for a live action Robotech film for Sony, but was replaced by Andy Muschietti in July 2017.

 A "horror-tinged" spin-off of Aquaman called The Trench was in development.
 Wan would have produced while Noah Gardner and Aidan Fitzgerald were signed on to write the script.
-It was cancelled by April 2021.
+It was cancelled in April 2021.